 Symptoms of Dry Drunk Syndrome

 Those who are said to be ‘dry drunks’ may hold resentments toward the people closest to them.
 They may also harbor anger towards their alcohol recovery and those who are trying to help them.
 Both depression and anxiety are very common.
 They may be jealous and angry at those who are not dealing with addiction problems.
-They may romanticize their days of using and, very often, replace the one addition with another.
+They may romanticize their days of using and, very often, replace the one addiction with another.

 Detoxing is not the Same As Recovery

-While it’s impossible to get into the complexity of addiction recovery here, your main take away from this should be that detoxing is not the same as recovery.
+While it’s impossible to get into the complexity of addiction recovery here, your main takeaway from this should be that detoxing is not the same as recovery.
 Recovery is a process that takes years and it is fraught with many hurdles.
 Recovery means acknowledging that you have fallen short of your own goals and hurt people along the way.
 By reconciling yourself with your past and building a future you can be proud of, you can legitimately claim you have beaten your addiction.

 The Hangover Hospital Can Help

-While the Hangover Hospital can’t help you with addiction recovery, we can help you with your hangover.
+While the Hangover Hospital Key West can’t help you with addiction recovery, we can help you with your hangover.
 Our patented method of treating hangovers will have you feeling right as rain in 45 minutes!